familye12/cc22/README.md

 ## Installation

-- Fork and clone this repo to your local system
+- Fork and clone this repo to your local device
-- Open Google Chrome and go to Options menu on the right end (the three dots) and select More Tools > Extensions.
+- In your Chrome browser, select the three vertical dots -> More Tools -> Extensions.
 - Enable Developer Mode
-- Load the unpacked extension and select the root folder you cloned
+- Load the unpacked extension and select the cloned root folder
 - You should now see the YouTube Video Filter extension added to your Chrome browser

 ## Usage